 Since showing you the next few steps with pictures is a little tough, I made a video of how I apply the different sections to the glass and color in the letters.
-Make sure to watch it at the top of the post!
+Make sure to watch it at the top or side of the post!

 I love how this glass chalkboard sign turned out!!
 Again, it’s not perfect.
 You can see some lines, but who cares??
 It was free to make!